 Brief History Of Boho Style

-“Bohemian” comes from the French word “bohémien.”
-While the boho chic aesthetic is associated with the counterculture movement of the 60s, the bohemian style has a longer history.
+The word “bohemian” comes from the French word “bohémien.”
+The bohemian style has a longer history.
 The word was a derogatory term for Roma gypsies who immigrated from Bohemia, today’s Czech Republic.
+In the 19th century, people used the word bohemian to describe writers and painters who lived in unconventional ways.

 Boho Style Basics

-Many colors fit with bohemian home decor.
-If you’re looking for a starting point, use warm color palettes.
-For example, earth tones like deep orange, green, blue, and brown are safe options.
+Many colors fit with bohemian home decor, but it can be difficult to know where to begin.
+Use a warm color palette, if you’re looking for a starting point.
+For example, earth tones like deep orange, green, blue, and brown are excellent options.
 You can accent the colors with jewel hues like emerald and deep red.
-Also, include color accents like metallic, brass, gold, or silver.
+Include color accents like metallic, brass, gold, or silver to add some luxe contrast.

-Choose pieces that display patterns from all over the world like a rug from Turkey and block printed curtains from India.
-You can use a mix of patterns by layering them together.
-Natural textures can create contrast with fluffy lamb wool pillows or leather pillows, for example
+Choose pieces that display patterns from all over the world like a rug from your travels in Turkey or a block-printed bed covering from India.
+You can use a mix of patterns including Moroccan, Indian, and Southwestern tribal designs.
+Layer them using patterns on rugs, tapestries, upholstery and pillows.

 Bohemian Decor Ideas

-Here are examples of laid back boho chic living spaces.
-The rooms include distinct natural elements and offer s laid back approach to interior design.
+Here are examples of comfortable but chic boho living spaces.
+The rooms include distinct natural elements and offer a laid back approach to interior design.

 Modern Boho Style Living Room